grace-notes/website/contents/topics/life-of-christ.md

 (c) It is most likely that the hidden manna depicts a category of truth that has remained hidden throughout human history.

-· It is a category not necessary to the spiritual function of any human being in any time in human history.
+&bull; It is a category not necessary to the spiritual function of any human being in any time in human history.

-· And yet, it is an astounding category of truth that is a unique privilege to know.
+&bull; And yet, it is an astounding category of truth that is a unique privilege to know.

 (d) This is fantastic indeed, since it is a part of the blessings for